 - Delivering on the Promise of Standing Behind Our Products and Services

 - Building Strategic Partnerships to Create Mutual Success

 - Work as a Family Caring for Each Other’s Success

 Sarma Vision Statement

-- To be a leading provider of information, services and solutions to assist businesses and consumers in risk and asset management.
+- To be a provider for information, services and solutions to assist businesses and consumers in risk and asset management.

-- To build a culture that encourages and rewards associates to achieve success through Sarma values.
+- To maintain a culture that encourages and rewards associates to achieve success and happiness through SARMA values.

-- To maintain financial strength and continued growth through sound investments and business decisions.
+- Continued growth through sound investments and prudent business decisions.

 Sarma is headquartered in San Antonio, Texas.
 Our home office houses the Mortgage Reporting Division, Collection Division, Premier Credit Reporting Production Division, Credit Reporting Sales and Management, Customer Service Division and General Administrative and Executive areas.
 Our Sale Associates are located in San Antonio, Austin, Corpus Christi, Dallas, Laredo, McAllen, Houston, and Florida.

 AUTOMATED THROUGH CHILTON FEB.
 1975